Click on a state in the map or select one from the dropdown list to see state information.

 Implementing Entity: University Legal Services

-The Assistive Technology Financing Loan Program is a low-interest funding source for District of Columbia residents with disabilities and older adults to purchase assistive technology devices and services.
+The Assistive Technology Financing Loan Program (DC Fund$) is a low-interest funding source for District of Columbia residents with disabilities and older adults to purchase assistive technology devices and services.
 Many different items are considered assistive technology, including hearing aids, communication devices, computers and specialized software, home modifications and more.
 Persons with disabilities and their family members, guardians or advocates living in the District of Columbia can apply to purchase assistive technology devices and services that will allow them to live independently at home, school, work or in the community.
 Individual loan amounts can range between $500 to 10,000 with a low 4% interest rate.

-ATPDC operates the District of Columbia Assistive Technology Resource Center (DCATRC).
+DCATP operates the District of Columbia Assistive Technology Resource Center (DCATRC).
 The DCATRC is an AT demonstration center where individuals with disabilities and service providers may explore, experience and compare the usefulness of various types of AT equipment, learn about possible product vendors and other related services, and discuss their applications for devices or services.

 Lead Agency: Florida Department of Education, Division of Vocational Rehabilitation